 In a few words: because we are highly trained and motivated teachers to help you learn.
 Our sprung floor will keep you healthy and safe.
 Our dues are reasonable.
 You will be exposed to a broader scope of martial arts (striking, standing takedowns, ground pins, chokes, submissions, escapes).
 We'll also provide an atmosphere designed around traditional Kodokan Judo and Competitive Sport Judo.

 A white or blue Judo GI is available for purchase once you become a member.
+Uniforms are available for purchase through our SHOP.
 A Judo GI is heavier and more durable than what is worn in other martial arts.
-Our uniforms are designed with our schools logo and brand.
-Our kids program requires participants to wear our branded white or blue uniforms (this is for safety).
-Additional uniforms are available for purchase as your kids grow with age.
-Only a white Judo GI is allowed in our adult Judo classes.
-A Blue GI may be worn to Randori, BJJ, or Grappling classes.
+Our uniforms are custom tailored with our schools logo.
+Our kids program requires participants to wear our white or blue uniforms (this is for safety and uniformity).
+Additional uniforms may be purchased at anytime.
+Adults may reuse a white or blue GI so long as it is not branded by another school or have been excessively modified from a standard uniform.
+A white Judo GI must be worn at all special guest visitation events.

-As a career martial arts instructor and father of 2 girls, I cannot underscore how important it is to watch and support your child in martial arts.
-Kids love a to see your excitement and receive your support!
+As a career martial arts instructor and father of 2 girls, I cannot underscore how important it is to watch, encourage, and support your child in martial arts.
+Kids love a to see your excitement and receive your compliments!

 We recommend at least 2 days a week in order to see progress (especially for kids).
 For those who really enjoy the program and want to get more serious about competing, 3-4 days a week would be best.